nunorc/c-lang-notes/README.md

 ```C
 printf("%d", *pa);
 ```
-We are using the `*` to reference the pointer which gives us the value pointed to, i.e. the value stored in the first element of the array.
+We are using the `*` to *dereference* the pointer which gives us the value pointed at, i.e. the value stored in the first element of the array.
 So, if `pa` points to the first element of the array, `pa+1` points to the second, `pa+2` points to the third, more generically `pa+i` points to `i` elements after the element `pa` is pointing at.
 This is true regardless of the type of variable.
 For example